Francophone food and drink

 Distillerie Rheault

 Connoisseurs of hand-crafted spirits won’t want to miss the delicious options available from this Francophone family-run business, which specializes in unique products and small-batch distilling.

 Choose from a wide range of top-quality vodkas, whiskeys and liqueurs, all crafted using only the finest ingredients.
 The Loon Vodka is distilled four times to create a crystalline, velvety vodka that’s methanol-free and unlike any other produced in Canada.
 Whiskey lovers can mix and match small, two-litre barrels to suit their individual taste.
-Or if liqueurs are more your thing, try the “sinfully delicious” raspberry and cherry options.
+If liqueurs are more your thing, try the “sinfully delicious” raspberry and cherry options.
+Open year-round.

 Location: 6 Hwy 583 Nord RR #2, Hearst